Security-Onion-Solutions/securityonion-docs/soc.rst

      - Develop a play in :ref:`playbook` that will automatically alert on IOCs moving forward and update your coverage in :ref:`attack-navigator`.
      - Finally, return to :ref:`hive` and document the entire investigation and close the case.

 You can customize the main SOC Overview page that you see when you first log into SOC.
 The content of this page is stored in the ``motd.md`` file, which uses the common Markdown (.md) format.
-Visit `<https://markdownguide.org>`_ to learn more about the simple Markdown format.
-To customize this content, copy ``motd.md`` as follows and then edit ``/opt/so/saltstack/local/salt/soc/files/soc/motd.md`` using your favorite text editor:
+You can learn more about Markdown format at `<https://markdownguide.org>`_.
+To customize the Overview page content, copy ``motd.md`` as follows and then edit ``/opt/so/saltstack/local/salt/soc/files/soc/motd.md`` using your favorite text editor:

 ::